linmat1/linmat1/README.md

 ## Hi there 👋

+I'm Matthew.
+I study Computer Science at the University of Chicago '29.
+email: linmat@uchicago.edu

 <!--
 **linmat1/linmat1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.